JKU-ICG/AOS/AOS for DJI/README.md

 - **C2** (back, right): Switches forth and back between flight mode and scan mode.
 In parameter mode, it resets the focal plane parameters.
 - **C1** (back, left): Switches forth and back between scan mode and parameter mode.
-- **record** (top-side, left): In flight and scan modes, switches forth and back between RGB and thermal imaging.
+- **record** (top-side, left): In flight and scan modes, switches forth and back between RGB and thermal imaging (and zoom-camera in flight mode only).
 - **shutter** (top-side, right): Turns on/off anomaly detection (RX).
 - **C3** (front, right): Options (different settings for RGB and thermal imaging).
 - **left wheel**: In flight mode, changes gimbal tilt.